ZwX1616/ROB535_cv_deploy/README.md

 0. Python 3.6
 1. packages: mxnet, gluonbook, gluoncv, pandas, ...
-2. preferably mxnet-cu92 to use CUDA accerleration (mxnet-cu90 is recommended if you use tf)
+2. preferably mxnet-cu92 to use CUDA accerleration (mxnet-cu90 is recommended if you also use tf)
 3. if not using GPU, change all ctx to mx.cpu()

 Directory strcuture: